BobbyBurnsy/UHDC_Classic_WPF_Console/README.md

 * **Interactive Training Mode:** A gamified, step-by-step execution engine.
 Junior technicians can see the exact PowerShell code being executed, read plain-English explanations of what the code does, and earn XP for completing tasks.
 * **Intune & Entra ID Integration:** A dedicated Intune menu powered by the Microsoft Graph API (enforcing TLS 1.2).
 Manage BitLocker keys, Cloud LAPS, Remote Wipes, and User MFA methods with strict cross-agency domain filtering.
 * **Smart User Tracking:** Automatically correlates users to their physical PCs using a central `UserHistory.json` database, backed by the `NetworkScan.ps1` intelligence engine.
+* **Advanced Software Deployment:** A robust remote installer that automatically bypasses the "Double-Hop" network block by staging files locally.
+Supports `.exe`, `.msi`, and modern `.msix/.appx` provisioning.
+Features three execution contexts:
+    * *SYSTEM:* Machine-wide enterprise deployments.
+    * *Technician:* Delegated credential execution.
+    * *Active User:* Dynamically builds Scheduled Tasks to silently deploy per-user apps (like Canva or Spotify) into the active user's `AppData` folder without needing their password.
 * **Custom Theme Engine:** Personalize your console with built-in themes or create a **Custom** profile (the highest tier of our software license).
 Features a signature neon glow aesthetic:
     * 🔵 **Blue/Accent:** Standard actions.
     * 🔴 **Red:** Destructive/Danger actions (e.g., Remote Wipe, Force Restart).
     * 🟣 **Purple:** Master Admin tasks (e.g., Global Network Map, Deploy GUI).
-* **PsExec Fallbacks:** Automated firewall bypasses.
-If WinRM is blocked, tools automatically fall back to using `psexec.exe` to execute native commands locally on the target.
+* **WinRM & PsExec Fallbacks:** A dual-engine execution model.
+Tools attempt to use native WinRM for cross-subnet reliability and speed.
+If blocked by a Windows Firewall, they automatically fall back to using `psexec.exe` to execute native commands locally on the target.

 ---